Originally Posted: 11/3/2010 | November 3rd, 2010

-Yes, I want to sip wine in Paris and relax on beaches in Thailand, but what I really want to know is why the French love to riot, why the Italians put up with corruption, why I will always be giajin in Japan, and why the Thais seem to only express emotion in two forms: happiness or anger.
+Yes, I want to sip wine in Paris and relax on beaches in Thailand, but what I really want to know is why the French love to riot, why the Italians put up with corruption, why I will always be gaijin in Japan, and why the Thais seem to only express emotion in two forms: happiness or anger.
 (If you lived in Thailand, you would understand that last point.)

-We went to a techno concert that was vaguely reminiscent of Burning Man on my first night in Reno.
+We went to a techno concert that was vaguely reminiscent of Burning Man on my first night.
 I hung out with people with blue hair and weird get-ups.
-There were a lot of neon lights, a lot of drugs, and a lot of just way out there stuff.
+There were a lot of neon lights, a lot of drugs, and a lot of just way-out-there stuff.

-I spoke to a guy who talked a lot about his sex shop and about exploring things with his wife.
+I spoke to a guy who talked a lot about his sex shop and about exploring “things” with his wife.

 I met hippies who grew pot.